Siege of Cawnpore: Background

 Cawnpore was an important garrison town for the East India Company forces.
-Located on the Grand Trunk Road, it was directly connected to the Sindh (Sind), Punjab and Awadh (Oudh) regions.
+Located on the Grand Trunk Road, it was connected directly to the Sindh (Sind), Punjab and Awadh (Oudh) regions.

-By June 1857, the Indian rebellion had spread to several areas near Cawnpore, namely Meerut, Agra, Mathura, and Lucknow.
-However, the Indian sepoys at Cawnpore initially remained loyal.
-The British General at Cawnpore, Hugh Wheeler, knew the local language, had adopted local customs, and was married to an Indian woman.
-He was confident that the sepoys at Cawnpore would remain loyal to him, and sent two British companies (one each of the 84th and 32nd Regiments) to besieged Lucknow.
+By June 1857 the Indian rebellion had spread to several areas near Cawnpore, namely Meerut, Agra, Mathura and Lucknow.
+However the Indian sepoys at Cawnpore initially remained loyal.
+The British General at Cawnpore, Hugh Wheeler, knew the local language, had adopted local customs and was married to an Indian woman.
+He was confident that the sepoys at Cawnpore would remain loyal to him and sent two British companies (one each of the 84th and 32nd Regiments) to besieged Lucknow.

-The British contingent in Cawnpore consisted of around nine hundred people, including around three hundred military men, around three hundred women and children, and about one hundred and fifty merchants, business owners, drummers (salesman), engineers and others.
+The British contingent in Cawnpore consisted of around nine hundred people, including around three hundred military men, around three hundred women and children and about one hundred and fifty merchants, business owners, drummers (salesman), engineers and others.
 The rest were the native servants, who left soon after the commencement of the siege.

-In the case of a rebellion by the sepoys in Cawnpore, the most suitable defensive location for the British was the magazine located in the north of the city.
-It had thick walls, ample ammunition and stores, and also hosted the local treasury.
-However, General Wheeler decided to take refuge in the south of the city, in an entrenchment composed of two barracks surrounded by a mud wall.
+In the case of a rebellion by the sepoys in Cawnpore, the most suitable defensive location for the British was the magazine in the north of the city.
+It had thick walls, ample ammunition and stores and also hosted the local treasury.
+However General Wheeler decided to take refuge in the south of the city, in an entrenchment composed of two barracks surrounded by a mud wall.
 There was a military building site to the south of Cawnpore, where nine barracks were being constructed at the dragoon barracks.
-The British soldiers found it difficult to dig deep trenches, as it was hot summer season.
-The area also lacked good sanitary facilities, and there was only one well (which would be exposed to enemy fire in case of an attack).
-Also, there were several buildings overlooking the entrenchment that would provide cover for the attackers, allowing them to easily shoot down on the defenders.
+The British soldiers found it difficult to dig deep trenches, as it was the hot summer season.
+The area also lacked good sanitary facilities and there was only one well (which would be exposed to enemy fire in the event of an attack).
+In addition there were several buildings overlooking the entrenchment that would provide cover for the attackers, allowing them to shoot down on the defenders easily.

-General Wheeler's choice of this location to make a stand remains controversial, given the availability of safer and more defensible places in Cawnpore.
+General Wheeler's choice of this location to make a stand remains controversial given the availability of safer and more defensible places in Cawnpore.
 It is believed that he was expecting reinforcements to come from the southern part of the city.
-He also assumed that, in case of a rebellion, the Indian troops would probably collect their arms, ammunition and money, and would head to Delhi and therefore, he did not expect a long siege.
+He also assumed that, in event of a rebellion, the Indian troops would probably collect their arms, ammunition and money and head to Delhi and therefore he did not expect a long siege.